udaydarade/NIFTY50_prediction_using_ARIMA_and_LSTM/README.md

 ### Step 3: Run the Notebook

-1. Follow the instructions in the notebook to run each cell.
+1. Follow the instructions in the notebook .
 2. Ensure that the ARIMA model is trained first, followed by the LSTM model.
 3. The notebook will display the results, including the final predictions and the RMSE.